xenia-project/xenia/README.md

 Xenia - Xbox 360 Emulator Research Project
 ==========================================

 Xenia is an experimental emulator for the Xbox 360.
-It does not run games (yet).

 Pull requests are welcome but the code is in a very high churn state and may not be accepted, so ask in IRC before taking on anything big.
 Contributions are